Healthcare Leaders Must Lead Mental Health Discussions in the Workplace — Here’s Why (And How)

 A Deloitte report found that "two-thirds of women don’t feel comfortable discussing mental health at work or disclosing mental health as the reason for taking time off."
 Almost three-quarters of U.S. employees feel mental health conversations are appropriate, but only 58% feel comfortable actually having them.
 The same study reveals that a surprising number of senior-level employees (7 out of 10) "have not received workplace training about how to talk to their team about mental health."
 According to a 2023 survey that underscores the importance of mental health, "90% of Americans feel we are in a mental health crisis."
 In an industry like healthcare, where burnout is more the rule than the exception, cultivating a culture that promotes positive mental health practices is of utmost importance.

-The Value Of Prioritizing Mental Health
+The Value of Prioritizing Mental Health

 By removing the stigma associated with mental health, healthcare leaders are also creating value in a multitude of ways:

-Aiding In Employee Recruitment And Retention
+Aiding in Employee Recruitment and Retention

 When your top executives are setting a positive mental health example, your healthcare system builds a reputation as a desirable place to work.
 The result is attracting top talent and developing a tenured workforce.

-Fostering Innovation And Quality Patient Care
+Fostering Innovation and Quality Patient Care

 By leading with a person-first mentality, employees don’t see your establishment as just a place to work.
 They are more likely to become invested in their contributions as part of the whole and to go above and beyond.
 They feel empowered to speak up about what they need and where there are opportunities for improvement.
 This can foster innovation in medical practices and methodologies and a commitment to high-quality care.

-Strengthening The Resilience Of The Organization
+Strengthening the Resilience of the Organization

 A mentally healthy workforce is adaptable to the ever-changing nature of healthcare and the inevitable turbulence of the industry.
 This equates to an overall resilience and ability to thrive in complex environments.

-Create A Culture Of Supporting Mental Health
+Create a Culture of Supporting Mental Health

 Culture shifts start at the top.
 When leaders set the standard for behaviors like maintaining work-life balance, vocalizing their own battles with stress and overwhelm, and encouraging employees to put their well-being first, they create a ripple effect that carries throughout the organization.